Maahi-123/CodeClauseInternship_Music_player_in_PYTHON/README.md

 # CodeClauseInternship_Music_player_in_PYTHON
-This project is created using Python
+This project is developed using Python